Professor John Bishop (1903-1964)

-In 1948 Bishop was appointed Elder Professor of Music at the University of Adelaide and proceeded to re-organize the academic curriculum and build up a remarkable faculty, valuing composers and musicologists as well as excellence in performance in his staff members and instigating a visiting lectureship scheme in composition.
+In 1948 Bishop was appointed Elder Professor of Music at the University of Adelaide.
+He proceeded to re-organise the academic curriculum, building up a remarkable faculty, valuing composers and musicologists as well as excellence in performance in his staff and instigating a visiting lectureship scheme in composition.
 With others in Adelaide he was instrumental in establishing the Adelaide Festival of Arts, now a major biennial cultural event of national and international importance, and was its Artistic Director from its inception in 1960 until his death.
-He was a member from its inception (and later Chairman) of the UNESCO Committee for Music and held many other appointments in the arts, including that of Federal President of the Arts Council of Australia, in addition to continuing involvement with the music camps.
-He died in London in December 1964 shortly after attending (as a member of the Australian delegation) the UNESCO general conference in Paris.
+He was a member (and later Chairman) of the UNESCO Committee for Music and held many other appointments in the arts, including that of Federal President of the Arts Council of Australia.
+Bishop died in London in December 1964 shortly after attending (as a member of the Australian delegation) the UNESCO general conference in Paris.

-These papers were presented to the Libraries of the University of Adelaide in December 1992 by Jenny and Len Porter, daughter and son-in-law of Professor Bishop.
+These papers were presented to the University of Adelaide Library in December 1992 by Jenny and Len Porter, daughter and son-in-law of Professor Bishop.
 Some additional programmes, newspaper cuttings and photographs and the Adelaide High School reports were presented in January 1993 by Mrs J.F.
 Scarborough and have been incorporated into the collection.

 1. Examination reports

 - South Street Competitions [Ballarat], Piano Section, 1915;